farbeyond129/try-it/README.md

 # try-it
-i like :football: :swimming_man: :panda_face:
+i don't like :football: :swimming_man: :panda_face:
+happy or not